 A FRS radio is ideal for the average homeowner to have on hand in the event of an emergency.
 The Lake Oswego Fire Department suggests that you should have at least one FRS radio in your 72-hour emergency supply kit.

 Many neighborhood associations, through a City of Lake Oswego Neighborhood Enhancement Grant program have purchased Motorola T600 FRS radios for use by neighborhood residents during a natural disaster.
 While there are other radios readily available, these radios have been evaluated to have satisfactory performance to share information within their immediate neighborhood.

-To help residents understand the operation and functionality of these radios, a 1-hour video was created to explain how to operate these radios. https://vimeo.com/576075429/4a94072b3f
+To help residents understand the operation and functionality of these radios, we have developed a short “quick start guide" and a 1-hour video was created to explain how to operate these radios. https://vimeo.com/576075429/4a94072b3f

 General Mobile Radio Service (GMRS) radios share the same 22 channels with FRS radios allowing users to communicate with each other.
 However, in addition to the 22 shared FRS/GMRS channels, GMRS radios can operate on 8 additional repeater channels.
 A GMRS repeater capable radio can be operated to a maximum of 50 watts though 5 watts is typically the largest output for a handheld radio.
 Additionally, GMRS radios can be connected to an external antenna which increases the coverage area considerably.
 The use of a GMRS radio does require an FCC license with an FCC issued call sign to operate.
 GMRS radio users do not need to pass an exam but do need to complete an application and pay a licensing fee.
 The license can be used by everyone in the immediate family.